raavi02/raavi02.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there!"
+title: "Hello there :)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## A bit about me

-I am currently pursuing Computer Science as a Master's student at Columbia University.
-Prior to this, I was at the Indian Institute of Technology Bombay, where I earned my BTech in Electrical Engineering (with Honors) and a Minor in Artificial Intelligence in 2024.
-My academic passions revolve around machine learning, natural language processing, and optimization.
+I am currently pursuing MS in Computer Science at Columbia University.
+Prior to this, I spent four wonderful years at IIT Bombay, where I majored in Electrical Engineering (with a minor in AI/ML).
+At IITB, I was advised by [Prof. Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/) and co-advised by [Dr. Sumit Bhatia](http://sumitbhatia.net/).
+I was also fortunate to work with [Prof. V. Rajbabu](https://www.ee.iitb.ac.in/web/people/rajbabu-velmurugan/) on unsupervised image segmentation and with [Prof. Debasish Chatterjee](https://www.sc.iitb.ac.in/~chatterjee/master/homepage/index.html) on the construction of Lyapunov functions.

-When I'm not working, I love diving into adventure sports.
-Whether it's bungee-jumping or scuba diving, I'm always seeking my next adrenaline rush!
-In my quieter moments, I get lost in gripping murder mysteries or intriguing non-fiction books.
-If you have any book recommendations, I'd love to hear them!
+## Research Interests

+Natural Language Processing, Image Processing, Optimization

+## Interests (non-academic; fortunately they exist)

+I love adventure sports having done paragliding, parasailing, bungee-jumping, and scuba diving.
+I have also started doing hikes, more can be found at my personal page.

+## Contact me!

+If you think we have similar interests academically/non-academically do contact me!